macrocosm-os/folding/README.md

 </div>

 # Running the Subnet
+## Requirements
+Protein folding utilizes a standardized package called [GROMACS](https://manual.gromacs.org/2023.2/install-guide/index.htm).
+To run, you will need:
+1. A Linux-based machine
+2. Multiple CPU cores.

+Out of the box, we do not require miners to run GPU compatible GROMACS packages.

 ## Installation
 This repository requires python3.8 or higher.
 To install it, simply clone this repository and run the [install.sh](./install.sh) script.
 ```bash